SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-heatwave 0°C

 At a @blue(preindustrial) warming level of @blue(+0\,°C), only a relatively small fraction of the global area is exposed to heatwaves.
-The share of the exposed population is even higher because often the exposed areas have an above-average population density.
+The share of the exposed population is higher because often the exposed areas have an above-average population density.

 +++ cat-heatwave 1°C